 State juvenile justice agencies around the country are also reviewing intake processes and issuing official statements on their efforts to reduce harmful effects from COVID-19.
 For example, the Florida Department of Juvenile Justice has modified screening protocols for vendors and youth taken into custody.
 Additionally, jurisdictions from Alaska to Virginia are suspending visitation from family members.

-*Please note that the Prison Policy Initiative and other links on this page are provided for informational purposes only.
+*Links on this page are provided for informational purposes only.
 Some resources provide specific recommendations or offer opinions.
 NCSL does not endorse the recommendations or opinions contained in these informational links.*

 Resources from other professional associations: